-For several years now, ECCHR has been working on so-called "terrorism lists."
+For several years now, ECCHR has been working on socalled terrorism lists.
 The main focus of this work is to address the grave violation of basic constitutional and human rights that arises by identifying individuals and groups in such a process of listing.
 Secondly, the ECCHR is working to scrutinize the political and social reaction to terrorism and the waivering of important constitutional achievements in dealing with certain actors.
 The ECCHR has initiated individual emblematic legal cases along with several discussions and debates.

-ECCHR is supporting four individuals living in Italy who have been on UN and EU terror lists since 2003-2004.
-Two removal request to the United Nations Security Council 1267 Committee ombudsperson were successful when two individual were taken off the list on 7 May and 21 June 2012.
+ECCHR is supporting four individuals living in Italy who have been on UN and EU terror lists since 2003/04.
+Two removal request to the United Nations Security Council 1267 Committee ombudsperson were successful when two individual were taken off the list in May and June 2012.
 The 1267 Committee administrates the UN terror lists, which compile the names of individuals and groups against whom sanctions have been issued following their suspected involvement in terrorism.
 Italian courts have formerly acquitted all four people of any accusations of terrorism.

-In one of the first terror listing cases, the ECCHR participated in the legal dispute of the Filipino politician and journalist Prof. Jose Maria Sison, who is living in exile in Holland.
-Mr. Sison was first added to the list in October 2002.
+In one of the first terror listing cases, the ECCHR participated in the legal dispute of the Filipino politician and journalist Jose Maria Sison, who is living in exile in Holland.
+Sison was first added to the list in October 2002.
 The European Court of First Instance judged that the listing was contrary to Sison’s right to a fair trial as he was confronted by the sanctions without being given any justification and had no opportunity to respond to the accusations.